Credit Counseling Could Help You Live Debt-Free!

 While most new creditor agreements are in place within 30 days, some might take as long as three months.
-In the meantime, the credit counseling agency disperses your monthly payments to the creditors so that they continue to receive payment.
+In the meantime, the credit counseling agency disburses your monthly payments to the creditors so that they continue to receive payment.
 Several creditors also require three months of on-time payments on a debt management program before they waive late or over-limit fees incurred before program enrollment.

-Money Fit offers credit counseling services to help consumers repay their debts in full, typically over a three to five year period.
+Money Fit offers credit counseling services to help consumers repay their debts in full, typically over a three to five-year period.

-After the initial counseling session (in person, by phone, by chat, online, via email), clients who sign up for the debt management plan (DMP) begin making one monthly payment through Money Fit, who then disperses their payment to all of their creditors.
+After the initial counseling session (in person, by phone, by chat, online, via email), clients who sign up for the debt management plan (DMP) begin making one monthly payment through Money Fit, which then disperses their payment to all of their creditors.

-By regulation, DMPs cannot extend beyond five years.
+Due to various regulations, DMPs cannot extend beyond five years.
 If you are in a position to repay the full amount earlier than planned, Money Fit encourages you to contact your counselor to arrange full payment.
 There are no pre-payment penalty fees.

-Payment policies vary by creditor, meaning that some creditors will waive your interest rate completely while others may reduce it to 2%, 5%, 8% or so.
+Payment policies vary by a creditor, meaning that some creditors will waive your interest rate completely while others may reduce it to 2%, 5%, 8% or so.
 If you know you will not be able to make an upcoming payment, contact your counselor.
 Some creditors can work with you on a missed payment.
 Others will drop you from the DMP and return to charging you your pre-DMP interest rate.

-If you are considering home ownership, some loan officers mistakenly believe that you must remove yourself from a DMP in order to qualify for a mortgage.
+If you are considering homeownership, some loan officers mistakenly believe that you must remove yourself from a DMP in order to qualify for a mortgage.
 If you remove yourself, the truth is that your creditors will increase your interest rates and your monthly payments back to previous levels, making it much less likely that you will qualify for a loan.
 The Federal Housing Administration guarantees many first-time home-buyer loans, and they do not consider your DMP participation if you have made 12 months of on-time payments.

-Credit counseling is a viable option for any consumer with excessive debts that include credit cards, store cards, collection accounts, medical debts, old utility and cell phone bills, and more.
+Credit counseling is a viable option for any consumer with excessive debts that include credit cards, store cards, collection accounts, medical debts, old utility, and cell phone bills, and more.
 Although not able to address secured debts such as mortgages and vehicle loans, credit counselors help hundreds of thousands of consumers across the country every year to establish new repayment agreements with their creditors.

 Whether you have $1,000 of high-interest debt or $100,000 or more of personally-guaranteed loans, credit counselors can help.

 Credit counseling will generally help you lower your interest rates (and, consequently, your monthly payments) with your current creditors.
-You do need to have steady income in order to make your monthly payments.
+You do need to have a steady income in order to make your monthly payments.

 The higher your current interest rates, the more you will benefit from credit counseling.